Nine familial exterminations: Late imperial era

+Kublai Khan, the founder of the Yuan dynasty (1271–1368), executed the sons of the Muslim Persian finance minister Ahmad Fanakati after finding out about his corruption in the aftermath of his assassination in 1282.

-During the Ming (1368–1644) and Qing (1644–1912) Dynasties, the breadth of family extermination was increased.
-Under the Hongwu Emperor (r.
-1368 – 98), those committing rebellion and treason were punished by having their parents, grandparents, brethren (by birth, as well as "sworn brothers"), children, grandchildren, those living with the criminal regardless of surname, uncles, and the children of brethren put to death, as well as death for the rebels themselves by slow slicing or lingchi.
-The number of sentences during the Ming were higher than that of the Tang, due to the policy of "showing mercy beneath the sword" (刀下留情), while females were given the choice to become slaves rather than be killed.
-A rare case was Fang Xiaoru (1357–1402), whose students and friends were also executed as the 10th family by the Yongle Emperor (r.
-1402 – 1424), the only case where "ten exterminations" was officially sentenced and carried out.
-The punishment by family extermination during the Qing Dynasty was a direct imitation of the regulation under the Ming.
+During the Ming (1368–1644) and Qing (1644–1912) dynasties, the breadth of family extermination was increased.
+Under the Hongwu Emperor those committing rebellion and treason were punished by having their parents, grandparents, brethren (by birth, as well as "sworn brothers"), children, grandchildren, those living with the criminal regardless of surname, uncles, and the children of brethren put to death, as well as death for the rebels themselves by lingchi.
+The number of sentences during the Ming was higher than that of the Tang, due to the policy of "showing mercy beneath the sword" (刀下留情), while females were given the choice to become slaves rather than be killed.
+A rare case was Fang Xiaoru, whose students and friends were also executed as the 10th family kin by the Yongle Emperor, the only case where "ten exterminations" was officially sentenced and carried out.